 - Add curry powder.
 Saute 1 minute/steaming temperature/speed 1/MC off.

 - Place quinoa in simmering basket and set in place in the bowl, along with 1.2L water.
 Place pumpkin in steaming attachment, using both the main section and the tray.
 Set in place on top of bowl.
 Steam 20 minutes/steaming temperature/speed 4.
-Remove basket and set aside.
+Remove Steaming attachment and basket, and set aside.

 - Add stock paste to the water in the bowl.
 Set steaming attachment in place again.
 Steam 8 minutes/steaming temperature/speed 4.

 - Very carefully, transfer pumpkin into the bowl (do not remove the water before adding pumpkin).
-Puree 1 minute/speed 8/MC on, ensuring you turn the speed selector up slowly, as the liquid will be extremely hot.
+Puree 1 minute/speed 8 ensuring you turn the speed selector up slowly.

 - Add quinoa.
 Mix 15 seconds/reverse/speed 3/MC on.